worldline/learning-kotlin-multiplatform/docs/src/configure/README.md

 import platform.UIKit.UIDevice

 class IOSPlatform: Platform {
-    override val name: String = "iOS"
+        override val name: String = UIDevice.currentDevice.systemName() + " " + UIDevice.currentDevice.systemVersion
 }
 actual fun getPlatform(): Platform = IOSPlatform()
 ```

 ### 3 - Apps modules

 The modules that will use the developped common library.
-Here you can configure android/iOs final apps.
+Here you can configure Android/iOS final apps.
 If your are not using compose multiplatform, you can develop your views here.

 ### Android module (AndroidApp)